-For network adapters that allow manual configuration of resources, such as receive and send buffers, you should increase the allocated resources.
+For network adapters that allow you to manually configure resources such as receive and send buffers, you should increase the allocated resources.

 Some network adapters set their receive buffers low to conserve allocated memory from the host.
 The low value results in dropped packets and decreased performance.
 Therefore, for receive-intensive scenarios, we recommend that you increase the receive buffer value to the maximum.